 The purpose of this event is to provide students and parents with information and workshops on admissions, financial aid, EAP, FAFSA, scholarship programs, and housing.
-All 23 campuses are represented at the college fair hosted by CSU Dominguez Hills.
+Nineteen campuses are represented at the college fair hosted by CSU Dominguez Hills.
+This year the CSU expanded its partnerships and presented additional workshops on college readiness, financial aid, careers in the STEM fields and in the hospitality industry.
+Over 2,500 parents, prospective students and teachers attended the fair.